jw1912/bullet/README.md

 ### Currently Supported Backends:
 #### Default
-CPU backend **not intended for serious training use**, it is currently mostly unoptimised, and is suitable for training small networks or various utilities, such as loading nets to requantise them or test their output on specific positions.
+CPU backend **not intended for serious training use** (use BLAS instead for CPU training), it is currently mostly unoptimised, and is suitable for training small networks or various utilities, such as loading nets to requantise them or test their output on specific positions.